kevinch/emtalks/pages/posts/new-company-week-3.md

 Of course, checking on tasks and projects was a daily/weekly activity as well.
 Are we able to fix that recently spotted bug?
 How is going the current largest feature's development?
 Is our on-call process handling an improvement we agreed upon?
 You get it.

 On a wider level, I was planning the evolution of some of our team's projects with other leaders, whether it be engineering, product, or UX.
 My team was at the center of the admin system for our customers and product teams.
 And this generated constant questions and alignments which I loved.
-Having worked on multiple apps for several years, I had a very good view of the admin as a global product, even thinking of its global evolution with senior co-workers given the evolution of technologies, requirements for performance and security, and product consumption behaviors evolution.
+Having worked on multiple apps for several years, I had a very good view of the admin as a global product, even thinking of its global evolution with senior co-workers given the evolution of technologies, requirements for performance and security, and product use evolution.

-Sprinkle with meetings, company and unplanned events, code reviews, and tech debt management and you get very busy and (hopefully) productive weeks.
+Sprinkle with meetings, planned and unplanned events, code reviews, and tech debt management and you get very busy and (hopefully) productive weeks.

 Full speed ahead and very dynamic.